November 12, 2013

 SHELL is underestimated, because it

-seems to be archaic, simplistic, dirty or designed for easy tasks.
-I
+seems to be archaic, simplistic, dirty or designed for only easy

-think this is stupid, it's a strong tool.
-I do difficult/advanced
+tasks.
+I think this is stupid, it's a powerful tool.
+I do

 I'll try to explain you how wswsh works (reading my comments is useful too).